uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/readme.md

     * WP REST API cache
   * Import the necessary Wordpress content to your local wordpress MySQL database.
 This content is not stored in the repository!
 * The front end won't be displaying anything yet... now we need to set up the Angular project.

-## Wordpress Server Config
-API keys and other sensitive configuration are accessed by the PHP application as environment variables.
-To set these, copy the file
-`wordpress/wp-content/themes/angular-theme/config/config.php.template` to a new file called `config.php` in the same directory.
-This file will be ignored by git, so you can safely fill in the template values with real values.

 ## Angular setup